 - Books: I’m a fan of reading books to kids, especially in the evenings.
 It becomes a fantastic time for you to snuggle and share a special moment, all while building a habit of reading.
 Check out my list of bedtime books for recommendations!

-- Music: If your baby takes to music, you can use this time to play lullabies as he gets ready for sleep.
+- Music: Use this time to play lullabies as he gets ready for sleep.

 - Dark room: A dark room is helpful for your baby to sleep in long stretches.
 Install darkening curtains to block lingering evening light as well as the early sun the next morning.

 - White noise: Babies love white noise, especially since it reminds them of being in your womb.
-Not only that, white noise can muffle startling noises in the room or out in your home, making for longer stretches of sleep.
+Not only that, white noise muffles startling noises in the room or out in your home, making for longer stretches of sleep.

 - Nurse or feed: During the day, I’d feed my baby after he woke up, not before.
 One exception was during our nighttime routine.
 This was the only time I’d feed him before sleep as a way to signal bedtime and fill him up for a few hours.